jayrmotta/mujina/CONTRIBUTING.md

 - Include examples in doc comments where helpful
 - Keep markdown files wrapped at 79 characters
 - Update architecture docs for significant changes
+- Use asciiflow.com for creating ASCII diagrams in documentation

 ### Commit Messages